Frequently Asked Questions (FAQ’s)

 To qualify as a DEM a person must:

-1. Hold an active, clear license as a Massage Therapist in Florida
+1. Hold an active, clear license as a Massage Therapist in Florida, or a Florida licensed Acupuncturist, Medical Doctor Osteopathic Physician, or a Chiropractor.

 4. Not have criminal history as described in Section 480.043(8), F.S., nor disciplinary action taken for sexual misconduct involving prostitution or for crimes related to the practice of massage therapy involving prostitution.